The Blood Rules is a 2000 action-crime film directed by Marco Mak, starring Michael Wong, Suki Kwan, and Lam Suet.

 - All Your Base Are Belong to Us: Thanks to being double-crossed, halfway through the film Mike, Jean and Shoot have their hideout being attacked by SWAT officers and they have to shoot their way out.

 - Anti-Hero: The main characters of the film we're supposed to root for are professional robbers and mob enforcers who doesn't hesitate to kill if necessary.
 They also count as a Villain Protagonist trio.

-- Badass Crew: Mike, Jean and Shoot are a gang of robbers and killers who forms a Power Trio in the film.
+- Badass Crew: Mike, Jean and Shoot are a gang of robbers and killers who forms a team of three in the film.

 - Bulletproof Vest: Mike puts on one of these while trying to kill Uncle Lam for the betrayal.
 He managed to kill off several of Lam's bodyguards, but unfortunately for Mike, Lam is ina bulletproof car.